spring-projects/spring-data-examples/mongodb/schema-validation/README.md

     ).build();
 ```

-The schema can be used for various funcitionality: Set up `Document` validation for a collection:
+The schema can be used for various functionality: Set up `Document` validation for a collection:

 ```java
 template.createCollection(Jedi.class, CollectionOptions.empty().validator(Validator.schema(schema)));